The ACCESS

 project.

 It was lying dormant for over a decade (look at the time stamp on the picture), but recently I saw videos of guys using it and was intrigued again.
 I finally got it working and found some tricks that really make it shine, which I am glad to share with you.
 The Axis Fuzz does not have the typical woolly Fuzz Face rasp, it is rather screaming.
 It has something which I only by exaggeration managed to identify as spurious octave effect, which in small doses adds what makes this unit special.
 The term "fuzz" is actually misleading by today´s nomenclature, since it suggests a typical Fuzz Face architecture, which it has not.
 Both nevertheless have a lot of sonic territory in common.
 More than any fuzz I have it is a unit that goes ultimately clean at low guitar volume settings, but it gets beautifully raucous with picking dynamics.
-This unit is heavily geared towards treble boost to counteract some problems that no longer exist, so unaltereded, it were for were for my purposes virtually unusable.
+This unit is heavily geared towards treble boost to counteract some problems that no longer exist, so unaltered, it were for my purposes virtually unusable.
 Luckily, those problems were very easy to solve.
 It has become my new favorite fuzz unit - for a while...
 Back To Index Jimi´s Legacy (Or Spell) It is fact (R.M. himself has

 said that) that there have been constant